dedserch/Web2024/TodoIst/README.md

 - Hover over a task to reveal the delete option. 🗑️
 - Use the filters to view tasks based on various criteria. 🔄

-## Contributing 🤝

-We welcome contributions!
-If you'd like to help improve the TodoIst, please fork the repository and submit a pull request. 👥

 ---

 Thank you for checking out the TodoIst project!
 Happy task managing! 🎉🗂️✨